laptransang/react-router-guard/docs/guides/RouteHistory.md

 # Route History
-If you want redirect to url using history.push you can use history export by react-router-guard
+Using history in case, you want to redirect automatic in function code like redux or mobx

 ### Navigation